-Tory rebels fail in bid to reverse Boris Johnson’s international aid cuts

-“This is also a retreat from British values – and sends a sorry message about the type of country the UK wants to be.”
+MPs left with ‘blood on their hands’ after rejecting bid to overturn international aid cut, says charity

+And others warned that the UK’s standing on the international stage would be damaged, making a mockery of Boris Johnson’s claims to be delivering a “global Britain” agenda.

-In an impassioned debate, Ms May accused her successor’s government of “turning its back on some of the poorest people in the world” by abandonning a legally-binding pledge - confirmed in Mr Johnson’s Conservative manifesto for the 2019 election - to meet the United Nations target.
+Theresa May was among Conservative MPs to rebel against Mr Johnson’s plans, accusing the government of “turning its back on some of the poorest people in the world”.

-The former PM said that she was defying a three-line whip for the first time in 24 years as an MP, telling the Commons: “We made a promise to the poorest people in the world.
+The former prime minster defied a three-line whip for the first time in 24 years as an MP, telling the Commons: “We made a promise to the poorest people in the world.
 The government has broken that promise.
 This motion means that promise may be broken for years to come.”

+But the large-scale revolt hoped for by supporters of the 0.7 per cent pledge - signed into law by David Cameron and repeated in Mr Johnson’s 2019 election manifesto - failed to materialise, with the government winning comfortably by 333 votes to 298.

+In an impassioned Commons debate, former international development secretary Andrew Mitchell said the UK should not be “seeking to balance the books on the backs of the poorest people in the world.”

 UK news in pictures